 It was the crowning achievement of the AI scholar/diplomats of the NoCoZo-Sophic League Intellectual Alliance, the result of over a millennium of development.
 The fact that it was accepted nearly universally is a testament to their skills.

-To this day the Second Federation Ontology is still popular in some corners of the galaxy, especially among the more isolated or primitive cultures that do not benefit from easily accessible AI protocol translation services, and among polities that for whatever reason have a dislike for ComEmp and post ComEmp society.
+To this day the Concord Ontology is still popular in some corners of the galaxy, especially among the more isolated or primitive cultures that do not benefit from easily accessible AI protocol translation services, and among polities that for whatever reason have a dislike for ComEmp and post ComEmp society.

 Ontological Conservatives - Text by M. Alan Kazlev from Anders Sandberg's Transhuman terminology "Basement reality dwellers", people who regard physical reality as fundamentally important and simulated/emulated realities as bad, due to fear of the unknown elements or the effects of such simulated realities.
 They dislike solid state civilizations, and are generally suspicious or fearful of SI:1 and higher entities.
 Most belong to luddite, prim, or other reactionary groups.

 Ontological Zones - Text by M. Alan Kazlev in esotericism the gradations of reality from the most subtle to the most concrete (e.g. matter); sometimes also called "zones of thought". in virch refers to different digital modalities, not always sequential.